andyet/yeti.css/README.md

     @import 'yeticss/components/type'
     ```

-### Gotchas:
+### Version Pinning

-Because this is an npm module, but isn't on npm, management of it is a little tricker.

-* **Deployment:** If you are deploying your app, Bear will also need to setup deploy keys for the andyet/yeticss repo, so that npm can grab yeticss from the private repo.
-This is why you should use "git+ssh://git@github.com/andyet/yeticss" in your package.json to reference yeticss.

-* **Version Pinning:** It's __**strongly**__ recommended that you pin to a specific version of yeticss, so that updates to the styleguide don't break your site.
+It's __**strongly**__ recommended that you pin to a specific version of yeticss, so that updates to the styleguide don't break your site.
 To do that, reference a specific tagged release in your package.json by appending #<tagname> to the git url, e.g.:

     ```js
         //package.json